Lemoore Virtual Resources | Coalinga/Firebaugh NDC Virtual Resources

 Golden Eagle Connection

 Online meetings/sessions will be held through Zoom.
 This includes classroom sessions and/or services such as counseling/advising and tutoring.
-Academic and non-academic student support will be made available through Zoom, phone and in-person.
+Academic and non-academic student support will be made available through Zoom or phone.

 Zoom Student User Guide